department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 claim exam: This is a term VA is working to rebrand.
 For now, on first mention on a page, use "VA claim exam (also known as a compensation and pension, or C&P, exam)."
 After first mention, use "VA claim exam" or "claim exam."

 click: Avoid using, especially "click here."
-Link the relevant words instead. **Exception:** In UI (user interface) copy, it's okay to use "click [Button/Interface Name]."
+Link the relevant words instead. **Exception:** In UI (user interface) copy, it's OK to use "click [Button/Interface Name]."
 [See also Links](https://design.va.gov/content-style-guide/links)
   - **Like this:** Find an [accredited representative](https://www.va.gov/ogc/apps/accreditation/index.asp) to help you.

   -	**Like this in UI copy:** In your account dashboard, click __Profile.__